Osmanabad district: Railways

-A small portion of the Barshi light railway connecting Latur-Barshi-Kurduvadi passed through northern fringe of Osmanabad district until 2007.
-The rail track was converted to broad gauge and the track alignment was changed southwards to pass near Osmanabad town.
+A small portion of the Barshi light railway, connecting Latur-Barshi-Kurduvadi, passed through the northern fringe of Osmanabad district until 2007.
+The rail track was converted to a broad gauge, and the track alignment was changed southwards to pass near Osmanabad town.
 The modified track from Latur to Osmanabad opened for traffic in September 2007.
 The modified rail track from Osmanabad to Kurduvadi junction became operational in October 2008 and connects Osmanabad to Pune and Mumbai by a shorter rail route than via Latur.
-North India also connected by this new track.
-Railway service is available for Nagpur to Kolhapur, Miraj to Parli, Pandharpur to Nizamabad, Pune to Hyderabad, Pune to Amarawati, Pune To Nizmabad via Osmanabad station.
-Tourism and Transport are developed.
-Osmanabad is well connected with Mumbai, Pune, Latur, Parbhani, Nanded, Amravati, Nagpur, Kolhapur, Miraj, Parli.
+The North Indian regions are also connected by this new track.
+Railway service is available for Nagpur to Kolhapur, Miraj to Parli, Pandharpur to Nizamabad, Pune to Hyderabad, Pune to Amaravati, and Pune to Nizamabad via Osmanabad station.
+Osmanabad is well connected with Mumbai, Pune, Latur, Parbhani, Nanded, Amravati, Nagpur, Kolhapur, Miraj, and Parli.

-Osmanabad station comes under Central Railway (CR) zone.
+Osmanabad station comes under the Central Railway (CR) zone.

 National Highways

-Below National Highways passes through the Osmanabad District.
+The National Highways that pass through the Osmanabad district are listed below: